 Answer: Online trading is the act of using the internet to buy or sell stocks.

-Question: How can I start trading online?
+Question: How can I start trading online in South Africa?

 Answer: You’ll need to open a SA trading account with an online broker that is regulated in South Africa.
 Then you can be able to use their on line trading client program to buy and sell shares or invest in stock trading.

 Question: Is online trading legal in South Africa?

 Answer: Yes, trading online is legal and legit in South Africa.

 Question: How do you trade online South Africa for beginners?